Anna812/zerda-java-basics-practice/README.md

 #### Your answer: Every class extends Object Class, and inherits the toString and equals method.

 ### What is polymorphism?
 [2p]
-#### Your answer: If a class implements 2 or more interfaces it can bear both/all interfaces' fields and methods.
+#### Your answer: If a class implements 2 or more interfaces or has a parent class and implements at least one interface then it can bear both/all interfaces' and parent's fields and methods.
+Consequently the object of this class will pass more than one IS-A test.